-The fastest way to pay your bill is online by logging into Myccp.
+The fastest way to pay your bill is online by logging into MyCCP.
 We accept e-check payments at no cost; enjoy the convenience of paying your bill online directly from your checking and/or savings account.
 Bank debit card holders can make payments with e-check by using their checking account and routing number.

 We also accept all major credit and debit cards (American Express, Discover, MasterCard and VISA).
-Students will be assessed a convenience fee of \$9.00 per transaction for online payments made with a credit or a debit card.
-To pay your bill online, log into MyCCP and select the "Pay My Bill" link under the Financial Services channel.
+Students will be assessed a convenience fee if paying by credit or debit card.
+Effective August 25, 2017 the convenience fee is 2.75% of your payment amount (4.25% for international students).
+To pay your bill online, log into MyCCP, click on the Student tab at the top of the page, click on the Financial Services channel and select "Pay My Bill".

-Additionally, we accept cash (in person only), checks and money orders.
+Checks and money orders can be mailed.
 Please make your payments payable to Community College of Philadelphia, include your J# (student ID) on the memo line of your check or money order, and mail your payment to: Bursar's Office, Community College of Philadelphia, 1700 Spring Garden Street, Philadelphia, PA 19130.
 In-person payments are only accepted at the Main Campus Bursar's Office, Room BG-38.
+We accept cash (in person only), checks, money orders, credit and debit card payments (online and in person).